margaretnym/Capstone-TwitterChurn/README.md

 - Setting $\lambda$ close to 0.0 will rank the terms solely according to their "distinctiveness" or "exclusivity" within the topic — i.e., terms that occur only in this topic, and do not occur in other topics.
 - Setting $\lambda$ to values between 0.0 and 1.0 will result in an intermediate ranking, weighting term probability and exclusivity accordingly.
 - Rolling the mouse over a term in the bar chart on the right will cause the topic circles to resize in the plot on the left, to show the strength of the relationship between the topics and the selected term.

-A more detailed explanation of the pyLDAvis visualization can be found here.
-Unfortunately, though the data used by gensim and pyLDAvis are the same, they don't use the same ID numbers for topics.
-If you need to match up topics in gensim's LdaMulticore object and pyLDAvis' visualization, you have to dig through the terms manually.